• Skip to content

 • People have different health and wellbeing needs at different ages and stages of their lives so it is important to understand the structure of the local population, not just in terms of their gender and current ages, but in terms of future projections of population numbers as well as other factors which influence health need such as deprivation, housing, employment, etc as well as where different groups of people live in the city.
 This is necessary in order to plan services, improve health and reduce inequalities.

-• From the 2021 Census, it is estimated that 267,020 people live in Hull (which is just under 8,000 people higher than the resident population estimates produced by the Office for National Statistics in 2020).
-From the Census, it is estimated that there are 115,500 households with at least one usual resident.
+• From the 2023 mid-year figures, it is estimated that 271,942 people live in Hull.
+This is an increase of 3,265 from the 2022 mid-year estimate and an increase of 12,848 from a decade ago (mid-year 2013 population).
+From the 2021 Census, it is estimated that there are 115,500 households with at least one usual resident.

 • Hull has a relatively large population aged 20-39 years.
 Young people tend to move into cities to both study and work, so Hull is no different from many other cities.
+Hull’s population is younger than the population in England overall.
+Within Hull, the percentage of under 18s is higher and the percentage aged 65+ years is lower than all other local authorities in the Yorkshire and Humber region with the exception of Bradford.

 The Population Affected – Why is it Important?